 Meningococcal disease can progress quickly.
 Noticing the illness early can prevent serious disability and even death.
 Early signs of illness are similar to those of other common illnesses and may be hard to recognize.

 Meningitis is the most common way meningococcal disease affects the body.
-Signs of meningitis include:
+Signs of

 - Stiff neck